 The demand for online collaboration plus the amazing web interfaces that can be created with new technologies (e.g. HTML5 canvas) has created a new and quickly growing market for modeling tools: online modeling tools.
 In fact, many of them are more drawing tools than modeling tools but, at the very least, they offer you a way to draw and share your models online, mainly covering UML diagrams, database models ( ER diagrams) and BPMN process models.

 HTML5-based.
-With UML support and real-time collaboration capabilities.
-It can import Visio files, which is definitely a plus considering that a large userbase for these tools seem comes from more desktop-like modeling environments like Microsoft Visio.
-Beyond UML, Lucidchart also comes with drawing templates for ER, process modeling, network diagrams and more.
+With UML support and real-time and team-focused collaboration capabilities.
+It can import Visio files, which is definitely a plus considering that a large user base for these tool seems to come from more desktop-like modeling environments like Microsoft Visio.
+Beyond UML, Lucidchart also comes with drawing templates for ER, process modeling, network diagrams, cloud architectures and more.

 Contrary to other tools in this list, this is more a modeling tool than a drawing tool (with its pros and cons, depending on how do you plan to use your models).
 As such, a key distinction of GenMyModel is its support for exporting models as XMI (the “standard” format for exchanging models) and its code-generation capabilities.
 Read more about GenMyModel in this blog here.

 With a strong emphasis on the collaborative and revision control aspects, Gliffy claims to be “the most widely used online diagramming application” (I wonder how they know that!).
 Gliffy supports all UML diagrams together with a variety of other kinds of diagrams, including a strong support for BPMN process models.

 It comes with plugins for Confluence and Jira so clearly it integrates very well with these tools.
 That’s important if your team uses them and wants to integrate your models in the rest of your discussion /development process.